Rhineuridae: Fossil record

 In 2007, paleontologist Daniel Hembree reviewed all North American fossil amphisbaenians and found every species to belong to Rhineuridae.
 He also showed that many extinct rhineurids cannot be justified as their own species and are instead synonyms of earlier named species, reducing the number of valid species from twenty-two to nine.
 For example, Jepsibaena minor, Rhineura amblyceps, R. attenuatus R. minutus, and R. wilsoni are sometimes considered synonyms of Protorhineura hatchetri.
 Since the late nineteenth century, paleontologists had been naming new species of extinct North American amphisbaenians on the basis of single fragmentary specimens that often preserved too few anatomical features to support their status as distinct species.
 By synonymizing many of these species, Hembree showed that rhineurid diversity in North America was lower than once thought.

 Relationships

 Hembree's 2007 review of North American amphisbaenians also included a phylogenetic analysis of rhineurids and other amphisbaenian lizards.
-The analysis found that Rhineura floridana is the most basal species within the family, meaning its lineage was the first to diverge from the group.
-However, the species itself is quite young, with the oldest fossils coming from the Pleistocene of Florida.
-The ancestor of R. floridana likely migrated into what is now Florida from the continental interior, while the remaining rhineurids remained there to radiate and diversify.
+The analysis found that Rhineura floridana is the sister lineage to all other species in the family.
+The species itself is quite young, with the oldest fossils coming from the Pleistocene of Florida.
+The ancestor of R. floridana likely migrated into what is now Florida from the continental interior, while the remaining rhineurids remained in the continental interior, where they radiated and diversified.